Voice, Bias, and Coreference: An Interpretability Study of Gender in Speech Translation: Bias Statement

 \section{Bias Statement}

 Following \citet{blodgett-etal-2020-language}, we make explicit the assumptions underlying our work on bias.
 We focus on misgendering in ST: when systems translate speaker-referring terms into gendered target language forms that do not align with the speaker's gender identity.
-We consider outputs biased when they contradict reference translations that reflect speakers' self-identified gender.
-When ST systems misgender speakers, allocational harms can arise through unequal performance: misgendered users must spend resources correcting system outputs \cite{savoldi-etal-2024-harm}.
-It also creates representational harms through the invisibilization of non-masculine genders, since models typically default to masculine forms.
+We consider outputs biased when they contradict reference translations that reflect \lc{the gender the speaker identifies with.} When ST systems misgender speakers, allocational harms can arise through unequal performance: misgendered users must spend resources correcting system outputs \cite{savoldi-etal-2024-harm}.
+It also creates representational harms through the invisibilization of genders \lc{other than masculine}, since models typically default to masculine forms.
 These harms affect women and gender non-conforming individuals.
 The binary gender framework we follow in this analysis does not allow us to cover the latter group; we discuss this limitation in \S\ref{sec:ethics-statement}.